 Today's research increasingly relies on generating, collecting, organizing, and analyzing large amounts of data.
 Researchers often find themselves needing to work with more data than personal or laboratory computers are equipped to handle, and in some cases, the same scales used by large corporations and government agencies.
-XSEDE helps researchers meet these challenges both by providing access to resources that are specialized to work with data, and by providing services that make data analysis, data management, and data sharing possible for small teams.
+Scientific Data use cases explain how researchers work with data, including analysis, data management, and data sharing.

-These use cases describe how scientists analyze large amounts of scientific data using XSEDE resources and services.
+These use cases describe how scientists analyze large amounts of scientific data.
 The data is typically large in volume (larger than one would use on a personal or business computer), but is organized and stored in different ways for different kinds of research.
 Data might be generated by a single source (a large simulation, for example) or it might come from many sources (observational results from many different instruments or different research teams).
 The methods of analysis also vary from field to field and problem to problem.

 These use cases describe how researchers manage collections of data for shared use or for their own re-use over time.
 The use cases range from a single research project managing and organizing its own data, to several related projects using each other's data, or to data being prepared for future use in applications that haven't been imagined yet.